do4k/CV/README.md

 #### Plymouth University December 2015 - Present
 ###### PALs Leader
-- Organising and leading sessions which students can exchange ideas
+- Organising and leading sessions which students can exchange ideas.
-- Co-operating with course leaders as to how sessions can be improved
+- Co-operating with course leaders as to how sessions can be improved.
-- Communicating and understanding multiple students ways of learning and adapting sessions based on those needs
+- Communicating and understanding multiple students ways of learning and adapting sessions based on those needs.

 ###### Student Ambassador
 - Delivery of Campus Tours.